openstack/charm-guide/doc/source/community/software-contrib/reactive-handlers-optimization.rst

 state/flag handlers.
 The state handlers then run until there are no more state changes.

-The can cause unexpected behavior as it means that state handlers are run whenever their condition state/flags evaluate to 'true' for *any* hook that runs.
+The can cause unexpected behaviour as it means that state handlers are run whenever their condition state/flags evaluate to 'true' for *any* hook that runs.